The Bloomberg School's Department of Epidemiology offers eight different tracks.

 Focuses on the study of genetic and environmental factors, and their interaction in disease and normal variation.
 Emphasis is on understanding the methodology and approach to designing, executing and analyzing genetic studies.
 Training is broad-based and collaborative and encourages participation in research from faculty in the Johns Hopkins Bloomberg School of Public Health, the Institute of Genetic Medicine, and the School of Medicine.

-David Dowdy, Director
+David Dowdy, MD, Director

 Provides training in the fundamentals of infectious disease epidemiology with an eye toward preparing graduates to work in teaching, research and practice.
 The program emphasizes principles and methods that can be used to understand the dynamics and control of transmissible diseases by all classes of organisms.
 The curriculum builds on the faculty's extensive and diverse experience researching and combating infectious diseases, ranging from hospital acquired infections, to neglected tropical diseases and sexually transmitted infections.